-- a designated member of the telescopic operations group
+- a designated member for the telescopic operations group

 The different installations have different characteristics summarized below.

-Since semester 2013A, the IAC80 and the TCS are not offered any more though the night CAT.
+Since semester 2013A, the IAC80 and the TCS are not offered any more through the night CAT.
 These telescopes are available for collaborations lead by IAC research groups and for practical astronomy by universities of any nationality.
 Also, the telescopes will be available for IAC instrumental tests.
 The available instrumentation can be found in the corresponding webpage.
 Both telescopes offer different observing modes.

 Observing in Visitor Mode